vineetrc/CS411EC/README.md

 DISCLAIMER: Since DATASET was too large, used Dr.Park's recoomendation and used a hash to cut the overall amount of data.
 Used a hash on ORDERKEY with a threshold of hash(ORDERKEY) < 0.01

 Note that in the code implementation, the commented Code contains the hash filtering mechanism.
-It is commented out since it is not needed for running the smaller tests on Nation and Region Files Verifying for Correctness.
+It is commented out since it is not needed for running the smaller tests on Nation and Region Files.